Assessing generative modeling approaches for free energy estimates in condensed matter: Free energies of condensed phase systems

-Although coupling flows require longer training and more energy evaluations, they provide a practical advantage during inference through direct density evaluation.
-Estimating the free energy difference using 10,000 samples for the larger systems studied in this work takes less than one minute on a single NVIDIA A5000.
-In contrast, FEAT requires approximately 30 minutes, while CNFs take around 5 hours even when using the Hutchinson's trace approximation.
-This advantage becomes especially significant for size-transferable models,~\cite{schebek2025scalable} where generating samples for systems with more than a thousand atoms can become very expensive with continuous models.
+Although coupling flows require longer training and more energy evaluations, they provide a crucial advantage during inference through direct density evaluation, making the computation of free energy estimates approximately one order of magnitude more efficient than FEAT and about two orders of magnitude more efficient than CNFs.
+In particular, estimating the free energy difference using 10,000 samples for the larger systems studied in this work takes less than one minute on a single NVIDIA A5000, while FEAT requires approximately 30 minutes and CNFs take around 5 hours even when using the Hutchinson's trace approximation.
+This advantage becomes especially relevant for size-transferable models,~\cite{schebek2025scalable, Hoffmann2026Boltzmann} where generating samples for systems with more than a thousand atoms can become very expensive with continuous models.
 In such cases, coupling flows can effectively amortize the cost of the energy evaluations needed for training.
 Furthermore, while the evaluation of the exact Jacobian is analytical and, therefore, fast in coupling flows and not needed in FEAT, it becomes prohibitively expensive for larger system sizes with CNFs.
 While in this work we found that Hutchinson’s trace approximation appears to be sufficiently accurate, addressing this issue more generally remains an active area of research and is not yet entirely practical.~\cite{Peng2025,rehman2025falconfewstepaccuratelikelihoods,gloy2025hollowflowefficientsamplelikelihood}

 For the systems investigated within this work, inference using one-sided estimators is generally sufficient, although more inference samples are required compared to a two-sided estimation as shown for FEAT.
 However, generating additional samples from the target for two-sided evaluations is costly in itself as every sample is roughly 1,000 times more expensive due to decorrelation in the MD sampling.
 Therefore, it can often be more efficient to increase the number of inference samples in the one-sided estimator instead of simulating samples from the target to be used in the two-sided estimator.
 Nevertheless, we note that for more challenging problems where the models exhibit poorer performance, two-sided estimators may still be required to obtain accurate results.